 Turmeric Root - A common East Indian curry ingredient, turmeric is a source of immune-boosting antioxidant-rich compounds, like curcumin, and also provides antibiotic, antiviral and antifungal properties.
 Consuming turmeric root is a simple and effective way to re-boost immune health and keep us free of disease and sickness.
 Other evidence suggests its specific usefulness as an anti-inflammatory, helpful as a remedy for aches, muscle soreness, digestive disorders and for combating infections.

 Ginger - This commonly used root is respected for its ability to increase circulation, reduce nausea, alleviate arthritic pain and increase digestive functions.
-It is antibacterial, antimicrobial and acts as a naturally energizing herbal stimulant.
+Ginger is antibacterial, antimicrobial and acts as a naturally energizing herbal stimulant.

 Jalapeno Pepper - The type of jalapeno we promote using are the ripe varieties that are a bright red color, not the green peppers.
 Jalapeno is a rich source of vitamin C and the pepper seeds are high in capsaicin, which works as an anti-inflammatory and vasodilator, encouraging healthy blood circulation.